The Art of War and Peace

 FOREWORD BY SIR NICK CARTER, FORMER UK CHIEF OF DEFENCE STAFF

+The world is becoming a more dangerous place.
 Since the fall of Kabul and Russia's invasion of Ukraine, the US-led liberal international order is giving way to a more chaotic and contested world system.
-Western credibility and deterrence are diminishing in the face of wars in Europe and the Middle East, and rising populism and terrorism around the world.
+Western credibility and deterrence are diminishing in the face of wars in Europe and the Middle East, tensions across the Taiwan Strait, and rising populism and terrorism around the world.
 Can peace, mutual respect and democracy survive, or are we destined to a permanent chaos in which authoritarians and populists thrive?

+The world is becoming a more dangerous place.
 Since the fall of Kabul and Russia's invasion of Ukraine, the US-led liberal international order is giving way to a more chaotic and contested world system.
-Western credibility and deterrence are diminishing in the face of wars in Europe and the Middle East, and rising populism and terrorism around the world.
+Western credibility and deterrence are diminishing in the face of wars in Europe and the Middle East, tensions across the Taiwan Strait, and rising populism and terrorism around the world.
 Can peace, mutual respect and democracy survive, or are we destined to a permanent chaos in which authoritarians and populists thrive?

 Details